AHTOH2001/iTechArt_internship/reports/9 week report/README.md

 - I have finished implementing user profile manipulation, by adding password changing functionality.
 - Started working on password recovery functionality.
 - (In total 5 hours)

+### Friday 10.09

+- Done implementing password recovery functionality, but actually only done what were written on the cards, because these functionalities does not enough to recover forgotten password.
+(3 hours)